RoundedInfinity/flutility/README.md

 # Flutility

-A collection of useful widgets and other stuff.
-All the widgets are documented.
+A collection of useful widgets, material widgets that totally should be included in flutter and other stuff.
 See how it works in the [examples](##Examples)

 Material selection see [Advanced Example](#AdvancedExample)